ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 ![](images/ASCII.png)

-When you using a debug print statement with a serial interface, it converts the text you give to binary and transmits it in order to the receiver, who then decodes it back to text using the same standard and displays it to a *serial monitor*.
+When you use a debug print statement with a serial interface, it converts the text you give to binary and transmits it in order to the receiver, who then decodes it back to text using the same standard and displays it to a *serial monitor*.
 A serial monitor is a program that runs on your computer and displays incoming serial data from a specific port.